-Your typical factory installed fuel system is comprised of a fuel fill fitting marked "gas", fuel tank, fuel hoses, fuel vents, anti-siphon valve, fuel filter, fuel pumps, fuel injectors, fuel gauge, and sender among other items.
+Your typical factory installed fuel system is comprised of a fuel fill fitting marked "gas", fuel tank, fuel hoses, fuel vents, anti-siphon valve, water separator filter, fuel gauge, and sender among other items.

-You should understand the purposes of each of these components and discover their location by reading the associated owner's manual so that you can fix a fuel system problem when the need arises out on the water.
+You should understand the purposes of each of these components and discover their location by reading this manual along with the outboard owner's manual so that you can fix a fuel system problem when the need arises out on the water.
 The pictures displayed in this section may not reflect you specific engine.
-Always review your engine owner's manual first.